Royc30ne/Paper_Search_Engine_Spider/README.md

 ## Features:

-1. You can search papers via command line interactions
+1. You can search paper via command-line interactions
-2. You can search papers on IEEE Xplore Search Engine
+2. You can search paper on IEEE Xplore Search Engine
-3. It will return a *.ris file contain all the result paper
+3. It will return a *.ris file contains all the paper info

 ## To be fixed:

 1. Auto Cookie Fetch will be added in the future
 2. More paper search engine will be added in the future (PubMed | ACM Digit Library)
-3. Web based script will be added in the future
+3. A Web-based script will be added in the future

 ## How to Use :